Craig Ramsay: Playing career

 Ramsay began his hockey career with the Peterborough Petes in 1968.
 Ramsay spent four seasons in Peterborough where he excelled at the game.
 He caught the attention of many scouts and in 1971 he was drafted 19th overall by the Buffalo Sabres in the 1971 NHL Amateur Draft.

-In 1971–72, Ramsay played a couple of games in the American Hockey League before being called up by the Sabres.
+In 1971–72, Ramsay played a couple of games in the American Hockey League (AHL) before being called up by the Sabres.
 He was paired up with his close friend Don Luce and together, the two formed a formidable offensive-defensive line that shut out many of the NHL's top lines.

 In 1974–75, the Sabres drafted young prospect Danny Gare and he was paired up with Ramsay and Luce.
-The Sabres that year made it all the way to the Stanley Cup Finals before being defeated by the Philadelphia Flyers.
+The Sabres that year made it all the way to the Stanley Cup Final before being defeated by the Philadelphia Flyers.
 Ramsay had a total tally of 12 points during that run.
 With the addition of Danny Gare, Ramsay's line became not only a threat defensively but also offensively.

 Ramsay had eight consecutive 20 goal seasons and was selected to play in the 1976 NHL All-Star Game.
 His linemate, Gare scored a total of 56 goals in 1979–80.
 Ramsay played for ten seasons for the Sabres which included playing 776 games consecutively.

 In 1984–85, Ramsay was awarded the Frank J. Selke Trophy for his defensive capabilities as a forward.
 Ramsay retired shortly afterwards ending a 14-year career with the Sabres which included 1,070 career NHL games, 252 goals and 420 assists for 672 points.
 He was inducted into the Buffalo Sabres Hall of Fame in 1986 to honour his playing career with the club.

 Ramsay was the last player to play a full season without incurring any penalties.
 He did this in 1973–74, playing 78 games and recording 46 points.